Service Learning in the Lower School

 Service to others is emphasized as Lower School students are actively involved in engagement with the community.
 Each grade level works with one non-profit partner throughout the year and undertakes a series of projects designed for children to understand the importance of helping others in a very hands-on, age-appropriate way.
 As Lower School faculty strive to incorporate service learning at all grade levels, the goal is to let them see early on that they have the capacity to make a difference for someone else.

 All Lower School students take part in this school-wide program to battle hunger in the greater Richmond community by collecting canned goods for FeedMore and preparing bag lunches for homeless individuals through the Salvation Army

 Students participate in a drive for Children’s Hospital, focusing on the lessons around how to help others when they are sick.

 Ton of Coins

-Students in every LS grade participate in this annual Collegiate school-wide tradition of collecting coins, bringing them to school on Halloween, and then pouring them into an old bath tub on the Upper School campus.
-This collection raises funds for a scholarship at Collegiate, and LS students are encouraged to help support the school so that a Collegiate education can be an option for every student.
+Students in every Lower School grade participate in this annual Collegiate school-wide tradition of collecting coins, bringing them to school on Halloween and then pouring them into an old bath tub on the Upper School campus.
+This collection raises funds for a scholarship at Collegiate, and Lower School students are encouraged to help support the school so that a Collegiate education can be an option for every student.